Piping an Indirect Tank into a Steam Boiler

 This application is used when you are not prioritizing DHW

 This would work for the water heater or the basement hot water loop, or both at the same time.
-It is important to make sure when supply pipe leaves the boiler the piping goes down near the floor.
-Keep the circulator(s) as low as possible to keep steam from enteribg the water loop and ruining the circulator.
+It is essential to ensure that when the supply pipe leaves the boiler, the piping slopes downward near the floor.
+Keep the circulator(s) as low as possible to keep steam from entering the water loop and ruining the circulator.